Why Going Down Stairs is Harder After Knee Replacement (and How to Improve It)

 Functional Practice

-• Practice with railing support first.
+• Begin with railing support and slow, deliberate movements.

 🛡️ Safety Tips for Descending Stairs

-Always use a railing when available.
+• Always use a railing or supportive surface when available — stability is strength.

 🚨 When to Seek Help

-• Sharp locking or catching in the knee
+• Sharp locking or catching in the knee that interrupts smooth motion.

-• New swelling, warmth, or redness
+• New swelling, warmth, or redness around the joint, which could indicate inflammation or infection.

 ❌ Common Misconceptions